M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 ### Using the 'Full' transaction mode

-In the `Full` transaction mode, the processing of each individual task is executed within a transaction and must complete within 90 seconds.
+In the `Full` transaction mode, the processing of each individual task is executed within a transaction.
 The `job.Vault` reference is a transactional vault reference.

 ```csharp
 public class VaultApplication